MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Dataset

-\textbf{Modalities.} All of our tiles include 12 modalities, six of which are pixel-level (S2, S1, ASTER GDEM \cite{aster_dem}, ETH Global Canopy Height \cite{lang2023high}, Dynamic World \cite{brown2022dynamic} and ESA WorldCover \cite{zanaga_2021_5571936}) and six of which are tile-level (ERA5 precipitation and temperature, geolocation, Sentinel-2 date, biome and ecoregion \cite{ecoregions}).
-The modalities also represent a combination of continuous- and categorical-valued data.
+\textbf{Modalities.} All tiles include 12 modalities, six of which are pixel-level (S2, S1, ASTER GDEM \cite{aster_dem}, ETH Global Canopy Height \cite{lang2023high}, Dynamic World \cite{brown2022dynamic} and ESA WorldCover \cite{zanaga_2021_5571936}) and six of which are tile-level (ERA5 precipitation and temperature, geolocation, Sentinel-2 date, biome and ecoregion \cite{ecoregions}).
+Eight of the modalities are continuous-valued and four are categorical-valued.
 All of the modality data is accessed through Google Earth Engine (GEE) \cite{GORELICK201718}.
-If users wish to augment their set of modalities for TTT on a new task, they can use our code to extract the MMEarth modalities simply by providing the (lon, lat) coordinates for their task data.

 \textbf{Tasks.} Our biomass dataset is sourced from aboveground biomass estimates from NASA's 2020 GEDI mission~\cite{dubayah2020global}.
 We sample measurements with GEE such that our tiles are approximately balanced across biomes.
 We obtain our soil data from the WoSIS December 2023 snapshot~\cite{wosis}.
 We select soil N, soil OC, and soil pH due to their environmental and ecological significance.
 Nitrogen is crucial for plant growth, organic carbon is an indicator of soil quality, and pH has a strong influence on biogeochemical processes in soil~\cite{butterfly}.
 For each soil property we aggregate data across time within the depth range 0-5 cm.
 Biomass and the soil properties are regression tasks.
 We extract our species range data from the IUCN Red List's terrestrial mammal range polygons~\cite{iucn}.
 We filter by species whose historic range covers at least 6,000 km$^2$ both in and outside Africa and then take the first 100 species.
 Sampling tiles from these overlapping ranges yields multiple species per tile, making this a multi-label classification task.
 The minimum number of tiles in which a species appears by split is 187 for train 100\%, 101 for train 50\%, 7 for train 5\%, 32 for validation, 46 for random test, and 173 for geographic test.
-See the Supplementary for more details.
+See the Appendix for more details.